ottlinger/hornherzogen/README.md

 # hornherzogen
-Pet project to manage seminar registration
+Pet project to manage seminar registration for Herzogenhorn 2017

 Work in progress :-)